 This toolkit has been developed by UKHSA and a number of local authorities already engaging in tick awareness activities.
 This toolkit and accompanying poster, leaflet and images can be used to support you in promoting tick awareness locally.

-All records are available via the National Biodiversity Network (NBN) gateway for research and public use.
+The Tick Surveillance Scheme was set up in 2005 and is the only scheme that records tick distributions on a national scale.
+All records are available on the National Biodiversity Network (NBN) gateway for research and public use.